-40 The study area is located in NE Poland at the western margin of the EEC/Fennoscandia (Fig. 1).
+The study area is located in NE Poland at the western margin of the EEC and Fennoscandia (Fig. 1).
 Its core was formed during the Paleoproterozoic Svecofennian orogeny, which involved accretion of several microcontinents and island arcs (Lahtinen et al., 2009).
-Lahtinen et al. (2009) distinguish a separate phase of the Svecofennian accretion, called the Svecobaltic orogeny (1.83-1.8 Ga).
+Lahtinen et al. (2009) distinguish a separate phase of the Svecofennian accretion called the Svekobaltic orogeny (1.83-1.8 Ga).
 In the cross-Baltic correlations by Bogdanova et al. (2015), the area of NE Poland belongs to a microcontinent called Amberland (Fig. 1) with a 1.83-1.84 Ga accretion age.
-Subsequently, the Paleoproterozoic crust was influenced by the Mesoproterozoic (1.54-1.45 Ga) anorogenic magmatic activity producing anorthosite-mangerite-

-- 5 charnockite-granite (AMCG) complexes in a ~600 km long zone stretching from Belarus, through Lithuania, NE Poland and southern Baltic Sea (Dörr et al., 2002; Skridlaite et al., 2003; Krzemińska et al., 2017).
+Subsequently, the Paleoproterozoic crust was influenced by Mesoproterozoic (1.54-1.45 Ga) anorogenic magmatic activity, producing anorthosite-mangerite-charnockite-granite (AMCG) complexes in a $\sim 600 \,\mathrm{km}$ long zone stretching from Belarus, through Lithuania, NE Poland, and the southern Baltic Sea (Dörr et al., 2002; Skridlaite et al., 2003; Krzemińska et al., 2017).
 No signature of the Svekonorwegian orogeny (1.14-0.9 Ga) affecting the western rim of Fennoscandia (Bogdanova et al., 2008) was recognized in our study area.
-Ediacaran rifting during Rodinia break-up (e.g., Johansson, 2009) eventually led to the formation of a passive margin of Baltica in the early Cambrian.
-No magmatic activity related to this stage of the EEC margin development has been - 10 recognized in NE Poland.
+Ediacaran rifting during Rodinia break-up (e.g. Johansson, 2009) eventually led to the formation of a passive margin of Baltica in the early Cambrian.
+No magmatic activity related to this stage of the EEC margin development has been recognized in NE Poland.
 The western part of the study area was also affected by Caledonian tectonics.
 An extensive flexural basin, named the Baltic Basin, was developed in the Silurian in front of the Caledonian orogen.
 The basin focused deposition of a fine-grained siliciclastic succession up to 4000 m thick that gradually thins out to the east and constitutes most of the Phanerozoic platform cover of the EEC.
 The western part of the Baltic Basin was intensely folded to form the Pomeranian Caledonides.
-The concept of Pomeranian Caledonides was initially based on the analysis of the deep research - 15 wells (Dadlez et al., 1994), but it was recently confirmed by PolandSPANTM line 5600, which was interpreted to image the frontal thrust of the deformed Upper Ordovician and Silurian sedimentary succession with the undeformed lower Paleozoic sediments of the Baltic Basin (Mazur et al., 2016a).
-The youngest magmatic episode affecting the EEC crust included lower Carboniferous (354-338 Ma) alkali magmatism with several syenite intrusions (Fig. 2; e.g., Krzemińska et al., 2017), coeval with the dolerite sills intruding Silurian sediments offshore Lithuania (Motuza et al., 2015).
-According to the revised - 20 lithostratigraphy (Krzemińska et al., 2017), crystalline basement units of the study area can be further subdivided into the Dobrzyń Domain (DD), Mazury Complex (MC) and Pomerania-Blekinge Belt (PBB) (Fig. 2).
-The DD (1.82-1.76 Ga) basement comprises synorogenic granites and supracrustal paragneisses.
-The PBB (1.79-1.74 Ga) basement includes synorogenic granodiorites, quartz monzonites and granites, whereas the MC (1.54-1.49 Ga) is composed of the anorogenic AMCG association: quartz monzonites, charnockitoids, diorites and monzogabbros.
-Their occurrences are clearly visible in - 25 the magnetic anomaly map as magnetic highs (Fig. 3).
+The concept of Pomeranian Caledonides was initially based on the analysis of the deep research wells (Dadlez et al., 1994), but it was recently confirmed by PolandSPANTM line 5600, which was interpreted to image the frontal thrust of the deformed upper Ordovician and Silurian sedimentary succession with the undeformed lower Paleozoic sediments of the Baltic Basin (Mazur et al., 2016a).
+The youngest magmatic episode affecting the EEC crust included lower Carboniferous (354-338 Ma) alkali magmatism with several syenite intrusions (Fig. 2; e.g. Krzemińska et al., 2017), coeval with the dolerite sills intruding Silurian sediments offshore of Lithuania (Motuza et al., 2015).
+According to the revised lithostratigraphy (Krzemińska et al., 2017), crystalline basement units of the study area can be further subdivided into the Dobrzyń domain (DD), Mazury complex (MC), and Pomerania-Blekinge Belt (PBB) (Fig. 2).
+The DD (1.82-1.76 Ga) basement comprises synorogenic gran-